Britain's Best Buildings: Series two

 Edited editions of the Palace of Westminster edition (ranging from 5–15 minutes) are often shown on the BBC Parliament channel, when live coverage of the House of Commons, House of Lords, committees etc. ends early, before the beginning of the next programme.
 These edited editions are used to fill the gaps.

 The UKTV channel Yesterday frequently repeats the series.
 However the episodes are shown in an edited 46 minute format to allow for commercials.

+Copyright violation

+In 2004, the BBC issued an apology and made a goodwill payment to television historian Michael Morris, after it emerged that Cruickshank had repeated phrases used by Morris in a Channel 4 documentary about Harlech Castle.
+The BBC re-edited the programme immediately afterwards and said that a researcher, not Cruickshank, was to blame for the error.

 Companion book

 The 2002 companion book to the series, also written by Cruickshank, covers the four buildings featured in the first series along with four additional buildings; these are Holyroodhouse, Edinburgh; Cardiff Castle; Midland Grand Hotel, St Pancras station, London; and Highpoint I, London.